 She was carried in a procession By bishops and ambassadors:

 Behind were the town’s people in groups

 She stepped out to the balcony:

-He came back with his wife: She died of love.
+He came back with his girlfriend: She died of love.

 She went into the river at dusk,